binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 For any dynamic queries, rather than piecing together strings with unvalidated user input, use prepared statements with strongly defined semantic types allowing you to use as short as possible white list of allowed characters.
 Then follow up with filtering and sanitisation of any characters that must be allowed through.

-Queries can be formatted in many different types of conventions depending on the type of NoSQL data store, such as [XML, JSON, LINQ, etc](https://www.owasp.org/index.php/Testing_for_NoSQL_injection#Summary).
+Queries can be formatted in many different types of conventions, depending on the type of NoSQL data store, such as [XML, JSON, LINQ, etc](https://www.owasp.org/index.php/Testing_for_NoSQL_injection#Summary).
 As well as these execution contexts, there will also be the execution contexts of the application itself before the untrusted data reaches the particular type of NoSQL data store API.
-This means, as discussed in the "[What is Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation)" section on the Lack of Input Validation, Filtering and Sanitisation section of Identify Risks, you must validate, filter and sanitise based on **all** of the execution contexts that the untrusted data may pass through.
+This means, as discussed in the "[What is Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation)" section on the Lack of Input Validation, Filtering, and Sanitisation section of Identify Risks, you must validate, filter, and sanitise based on **all** of the execution contexts that the untrusted data may pass through.
 With NoSQL this is usually far more tedious.

 Countermeasures will need to be carefully thought about once the type of NoSQL data store syntax, data model, and programming language(s) used throughout the application are thoroughly understood.

-Ideally the NoSQL client library you decide to use will provide the logic to perform validation on characters that are potentially dangerous in the execution context of the NoSQL library.
+Ideally, the NoSQL client library you decide to use will provide the logic to perform validation on characters that are potentially dangerous in the execution context of the NoSQL library.
 It may also provide some filtering, but you will often have to provide some configuration to help it know what you want.
-Ideally the NoSQL client library will also provide sanitisation for its own execution context.
-As discussed above, you will still need to define your own semantic types, white lists for the semantic types, filtering and sanitisation for your application specific execution contexts that the NoSQL client library has no knowledge of.
+The NoSQL client library should also provide sanitisation for its own execution context.
+As discussed above, you will still need to define your own semantic types, whitelists for the semantic types, filtering, and sanitisation for your application-specific execution contexts that the NoSQL client library has no knowledge of.

 In regards to **MongoDB** (one of the 225 + types of NoSQL data stores):

 Server-side execution of JavaScript can be disabled by passing the `--noscripting` option on the command line or setting [`security.javascriptEnabled`](https://docs.mongodb.com/manual/reference/configuration-options/#security.javascriptEnabled) to `false` in the configuration file, which stops you executing legitimate JavaScript operations.
 These are not defaults, so you must read the documentation of the type of NoSQL data store you are working with.
 Turning JavaScript off in this manner may be quite debilitating.

-MongoDB attempts to [address injection](https://docs.mongodb.com/manual/faq/fundamentals/#how-does-mongodb-address-sql-or-query-injection) by using Binary JSON ([BSON](http://bsonspec.org/))
+MongoDB attempts to [address injection](https://docs.mongodb.com/manual/faq/fundamentals/#how-does-mongodb-address-sql-or-query-injection) by using Binary JSON ([BSON](http://bsonspec.org/)).

-Just as the MongoDB [docs say](https://docs.mongodb.com/manual/faq/fundamentals/#javascript): You need to exercise care in these cases to prevent users submitting malicious JavaScript.
+Per the MongoDB [documentation](https://docs.mongodb.com/manual/faq/fundamentals/#javascript): You need to exercise care in these cases to prevent users submitting malicious JavaScript.
 Most queries can be expressed without JavaScript, and for those that require JavaScript, both JavaScript and non-JavaScript can be mixed into a query, placing the untrusted data into BSON fields and trusted JavaScript into the `$where` property value.

-So in essence, make sure you read and understand your NoSQL data store documentation before building your queries.
+In essence, make sure you read and understand your NoSQL data store documentation before building your queries.

-Looking at the MongoDB query example from the [Risks](#web-applications-identify-risks-nosqli) section, the untrusted users password should be inserted to the query only after being processed by your Key Derivation Function ([KDF](#web-applications-countermeasures-data-store-compromise-which-kdf-to-use)), this would mitigate any JavaScript being inserted into the password property.
+Looking at the MongoDB query example from the [Risks](#web-applications-identify-risks-nosqli) section, the untrusted user's password should be inserted to the query only after being processed by your Key Derivation Function ([KDF](#web-applications-countermeasures-data-store-compromise-which-kdf-to-use)).
+This mitigates any JavaScript being inserted into the password property.
 The username should only permit alphanumeric characters.

 #### Command Injection {#web-applications-countermeasures-command-injection}

-On top of the points mentioned above under [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation), your greatest defence is to think through the path of where untrusted data flows, carefully considering each execution context you encounter.
+In addition to the points mentioned above under [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation), your greatest defence is to think through the path of where untrusted data flows, carefully considering each execution context you encounter.

-Untrusted data should [never be inserted](https://blog.binarymist.net/2012/12/19/javascript-coding-standards-and-guidelines/#JavaScript-evalisEvil) to `eval`, `setTimeout`, `setInterval` or as the last argument to `Function` without properly validating, filtering, and sanitising if required.
-It is generally [not good practise](https://blog.binarymist.net/2013/07/06/javascript-object-creation-patterns/#object-creation-via-constructor) to use the `Function` constructor anyway.
+Untrusted data should [never be inserted](https://blog.binarymist.net/2012/12/19/javascript-coding-standards-and-guidelines/#JavaScript-evalisEvil) to `eval`, `setTimeout`, `setInterval`, or as the last argument to `Function` without properly validating, filtering, and sanitising, if required.
+It is generally [not good practise](https://blog.binarymist.net/2013/07/06/javascript-object-creation-patterns/#object-creation-via-constructor) to use the `Function` constructor regardless.
 I have [written](https://blog.binarymist.net/2011/08/17/function-declarations-vs-function-expressions/) about this on several [occasions](https://blog.binarymist.net/2014/05/31/javascript-closures/#what-are-closures).

 The NodeGoat Web Application also provides a very minimal [countermeasure example](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/routes/contributions.js#L30-L32)

-If you are still constrained to using ES5 and earlier, then add [`use strict`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode) mode to the beginning of your function bodies, MDN provides [details](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode#Securing_JavaScript) of how it helps secure your JavaScirpt environment.
+If you are still constrained to using ES5 and earlier, then add [`use strict`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode) mode to the beginning of your function bodies, MDN provides [details](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode#Securing_JavaScript) on how it helps secure your JavaScirpt environment.

 #### XML Injection {#web-applications-countermeasures-xml-injection}

-First of all, as discussed in the generic [Injection](#web-applications-countermeasures-injection) section above, your application should validate, filter and sanitise all untrusted data before incorporating it into an XML document.
+First of all, as discussed in the generic [Injection](#web-applications-countermeasures-injection) section above, your application should validate, filter, and sanitise all untrusted data before incorporating it into an XML document.
 If you can:

-1. Validate out as many XML metacharacters as possible, and sanitise those that must be accepted depending on their execution contexts.
-All discussed in the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) Countermeasures section
+1. Validate (eliminate) out as many XML metacharacters as possible, and sanitise those that must be accepted, depending on their execution contexts, as discussed in the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation) Countermeasures section
 2. Constrain untrusted data to well structured semantic types, as discussed in the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-other-things-to-think-about) Countermeasures section

 Use **local static**: Document Type Definitions (DTDs) or better, [XML Schemas](http://www.ws-attacks.org/XML_Injection#Attack_mitigation_.2F_countermeasures).
 This will mitigate XXE attacks.

 If the XML parser you are using is vulnerable to XXE attacks by default, investigate disabling the XML parsers ability to follow all external resource inclusions, often available by flags.
-If the ability to disable the following of external resource inclusions is not available, consider using an alternative library.
-Failing that, make sure your untrusted data is validated, filtered and sanitised by a secure parser before passing to the defective parser.
+If the ability to disable external resource inclusion following is not available, consider using an alternative library.
+Failing that, make sure your untrusted data is validated, filtered, and sanitised by a secure parser before passing to the defective parser.

 OWASP also has an XML External Entity (XXE) Prevention [Cheat Sheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet) that is quite useful.

 #### XSLT Injection {#web-applications-countermeasures-xslt-injection}

-All [mitigations discussed](https://www.owasp.org/images/a/ae/OWASP_Switzerland_Meeting_2015-06-17_XSLT_SSRF_ENG.pdf) and explored in the excellent paper by Emanuel Duss and Roland Bischofberger presented at an OWASP Switzerland meeting.
+All [mitigations discussed](https://www.owasp.org/images/a/ae/OWASP_Switzerland_Meeting_2015-06-17_XSLT_SSRF_ENG.pdf) are explored in the excellent paper by Emanuel Duss and Roland Bischofberger presented at an OWASP Switzerland meeting.

 #### XPath Injection {#web-applications-countermeasures-xpath-injection}